WAR, CONFLICT AND THE CITY

-The first edition of the online peer reviewed Amsterdam Museum Journal (AMJournal) focuses on the many influences that war and conflict have on our cities – its cultures, people, products, policies, and processes.
+The first edition of the diamond open acces, peer reviewed online journal focuses on the many influences that war and conflict have on our cities – its cultures, people, products, policies, and processes.
 War, conflict, and cities are intertwined, as cities are both prime targets for violence and platforms of resistance.
 Throughout the ages, people have fled war and conflict both to and from cities worldwide; making their homes anew and their voices heard.
-As the city museum of Amsterdam, we want to respond to the (public) call on (cultural) institutions to take responsibility and academically explore the effects war and conflict have.
+Because of this complexity, multiple perspectives and multiple methodological approaches are needed to gain insight into the mechanics of war and conflict, and their relation to cities.

 Table of Contents

 The Short Essays

 Dublin 1904: Conflict in 'The Dead' — Imogen Mills

 The 1999-2004 Ambon Wars — Tamara Soukotta

 Pastiche of Threats — Noa Roei and Gabriel Schwake

 Let the Sword Rest, but not Rust — Tom van der Molen